 “Modiano Market, a covered food market in the center of Thessaloniki that sells everything from vegetables to meats and fish.
 We loved tasting all the cheese and olive oils.
 I recommend checking out the street vendors, especially the ones who sell sesame bread rings called koulouri, and those who sell fresh strawberries out of converted baby carriages.”

+What was your favorite pastry shop?
 “Halkidis Bougatsa, a tiny spot in Katerini that has the best bougatsa, a layered pastry filled with either sweet custard or savory feta.
 The bakery is one of the last in all of Greece to bake the bougatsa from scratch.
 We watched as sheets of phyllo were stretched to the size of bed sheets, then folded around either the sweet or savory filling, and finally baked.
 We ate tray after tray of them.”

+Did anything in particular surprise you?
 “I was surprised by how modern the restaurants were, both in design and in terms of sensibility, and by how consistently fresh and compelling the traditional food was everywhere we ate—a sure sign that local diners have high standards.
 And so much dining was done outdoors: We saw people eating sandwiches all day.”